 The positives of adapting our events and opportunities to become more far-reaching and open is something that we can already begin to see taking effect within Icon itself.
 The Icon Book & Paper conference happening 4-7th October 2021 focuses fittingly on the theme of modern constraints and conveniences in conservation.
 Held online, the organisers of the conference have been able to host speakers from Mexico, America, Ireland, Australia, and South Africa, to name a few, not to mention how the scope of those who are able to attend the conference will have broadened greatly too.
 Furthermore, we are able to include English captions for all of the talks, which are pre-recorded, making the talks accessible for those that will benefit from their inclusion in enjoying the talks in real-time, rather than relying on post-prints for clarity.

 As part of my role in Icon Book & Paper Group, I’ve also tried to take this into consideration.
 We are currently calling for papers for the first BPG Graduate Symposium, to be held in November, for those who have graduated in the past two years to present their dissertation topics in a conference-style setting.
 Again, this is and will remain as an online event, is open to submissions internationally and tickets are free for all Icon members.
-More information can be found here.
 I hope that the continuation of this event virtually in years to come will bring with it new Icon members from graduate courses around the world.

 Moving forward at university